ilyasudakov/react-base/readme.md

 # Basic React Boilerplate

-Simple minimalistic React boilerplate app, that hopefully will make your development easier and faster
+Simple React boilerplate app, that hopefully will make your development easier and faster

 ## Features